 PCI compliance: No cost

-Alternatively, Square merchants can accept keyed card payments on-the-go in the free Square Point of Sale app on iOS and Android devices.
+Alternatively, Square merchants can accept keyed card payments on the go in the free Square Point of Sale app on iOS and Android devices.
 Similar details can be added to these transactions, but you cannot create recurring payments in the app.
 We tried Square’s browser-based virtual terminal on iPhone and found this is absolutely possible, but the responsiveness of the page is not perfect on a small screen.

 Square really has lowered the threshold for getting started with payments, whether it’s for the point of sale, invoicing, ecommerce or in this case a virtual terminal.
 With a Square account, you can take payments in any of these ways for a fixed percentage rate.
 There is no requirement to submit PCI-DSS documentation, but Square does expect you to follow general security recommendations in line with the regulations.